Aarhus-Psychiatry-Research/timeseriesflattener/README.md

 [![github actions pytest](https://github.com/Aarhus-Psychiatry-Research/timeseriesflattener/actions/workflows/main_test_and_release.yml/badge.svg)](https://github.com/Aarhus-Psychiatry-Research/timeseriesflattener/actions)
 [![PyPI version](https://badge.fury.io/py/timeseriesflattener.svg)](https://pypi.org/project/timeseriesflattener/)

+Time series from e.g. electronic health records often have a large number of variables, are sampled at irregular intervals, and tend to have a large number of missing values.
+Before this type of data can be used for training using traditional machine learning methods, the data needs to be reshaped.
+In essense, the time series need to be flattened to only contain a single value for prediction, which is an aggregate of the preceeding values in a certain time window.
+This process is fraught with methodological pitfalls which can compromise the validity of succeeding analyses.

+`timeseriesflattener` aims to simplify this process, by providing an easy-to-use and fully-specified pipeline for flattening complex time series. `timeseriesflattener` implements all the functionality required for aggregating features in specific time windows, grouped by e.g. patient IDs, in a computationally efficient manner.

+The package is currently used for feature extraction from electronic health records in the [PSYCOP projects](https://www.cambridge.org/core/journals/acta-neuropsychiatrica/article/psychiatric-clinical-outcome-prediction-psycop-cohort-leveraging-the-potential-of-electronic-health-records-in-the-treatment-of-mental-disorders/73CDCC5B36FF1347E6419EC7B80DEC48).

 ## 🔧 Installation
 To get started using timeseriesflattener simply install it using pip by running the following line in your terminal: